Learn how to dry fruit so that you can create natural candy from the bountiful fruit and berry harvest that your garden produces.

 Essential equipment for drying fruit and vegetables

 You don’t need a dehydrator to dry fruit and vegetables.
 However, consider purchasing a fruit dehydrator if you plan to dry a lot of fruit or veggies at a time.
 After just a year or two, your fruit dehydrator will pay for itself.
 You’ll save its cost with the money you will save by preserving your own food in the summer when it’s less expensive.
+Other equipment to make it easier can be found here.

 To dry without a dehydrator, use a baking sheet lined with a cotton tea towel in your oven, with the oven light on and to oven set at 140 degrees.
 Leave the door propped open slightly to allow for air circulation.
 You should be able to fit two baking sheets in your oven.
 You will need to move the sheets around to ensure even drying of your fruits or vegetables.
 About 3 pounds of fruit or veggies will fit on two baking sheets inside your oven.